dathong/ProtoryNet/README.md

 # ProtoryNet: Interpretable Text Classification Via Prototype Trajectory

 Welcome to the repository of ProtoryNet.
-This repository is the official implementation of the paper https://arxiv.org/pdf/2007.01777.pdf
+This repository is the official implementation of the paper [ProtoryNet - Interpretable Text Classification Via Prototype Trajectories](https://www.jmlr.org/papers/v24/21-0899.html)

 To help you with a quick start, we provided a "run through" Google Colab ipython notebook to generate the quick result for Hotel dataset.
 The notebook is located at example/ProtoryNet_example.ipynb